alexfunnell-zz/gazelle-deprecated/README.md

 # build the Docker image (may take a while!)
 sh build.sh

-# launch an Docker container running an iPython notebook server
+# launch a Docker container running an iPython notebook server
 sh launch.sh

 # then go to http://localhost:8888/